| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 pfc

-This is similar to base R's col()
+This is similar to base R's col() function, it returns a pfc with features

 that are just the index of the edge.
 Useful for complex indexing procedures